rajesh1211/smart_sort/README.md

 will return [2,3,5,8,32]

-Note: Currently only quick_sort is supported, stay tuned for other algorithm implementations
+Note: Currently only quick_sort, merge_sort, bubble_sort, insertion_sort, selection_sort is supported, stay tuned for other algorithm implementations

 ## Development